alangalvino/scripts/README.md

-# Random Scripts
+# Dumb Scripts

-A bucket to organize things I build to solve issues related to Linux, Emacs etc.
+A bunch of dumb scripts to solve Linux minor issues (usually related to user interface) by brute force.